Mackaber/Rubish/README.md

 Write a Ruby Script that actually print the correct result!

 Rule:
-- You can't modify the rubbi.sh file in any way, good luck!
+- You can't modify the rubi.sh file in any way, good luck!